In order to change the ZAP source code you will need to set up a development environment.

 e.g. see CommandLine.java

-you make changes to the core then you typically just need to make them to the
+zaproxy project uses a single branch that means if you make changes to the core then you typically just need to make them out of the

 Add-ons, Extensions and Rules